ello/apex/apps/ello_v2/README.md

 Ello.V2 expects the following environmental variables in production (like) environments:

-* SOCIAL_ICONS_URL - The URL used for grabbing icons used for links in a user's profile.
+* SOCIAL_ICONS_HOST - The URL used for grabbing icons used for links in a user's profile.
 Defaults to "https://social-icons.ello.co".
 * ASSET_HOST - The URL used for user uploaded assets.
 In order to utilize domain sharding, there is a "%d" that gets overridden with an integer value of 0-3.